 What about brake fluid specifications?
-You’ll find DOT 3, DOT 4 and DOT 5 rated fluids at the auto parts place.
+You’ll find DOT-3, DOT-4, and DOT-5 rated fluids at the auto parts place.
 What should you use?
 Always use a DOT fluid rated equal to or higher than that which your manufacturer indicates.
-For example, if your truck, toad or motorhome specs call for DOT 3, use DOT 3 or DOT 4.
+For example, if your truck, toad, or motorhome specs call for DOT-3, use DOT-3 or DOT-4.
 A “4” rating shows a higher boiling point than a “3.”
-That doesn’t mean, however, that a DOT 5 is better than a DOT 4.
+That doesn’t mean, however, that a DOT-5 is better than a DOT-4.

-Just being careful about keeping the cap on your brake system reservoir isn’t enough to keep out water.
+Keeping the cap on your brake system reservoir isn’t enough to keep out water.
 Rubber brake line parts can actually pass moisture from the air into the brake fluid.
 One industry estimate says that for every year of service, brake fluid absorbs about 1 percent of its volume in water.

 Can you tell by looking at your brake fluid if it needs to be replaced?
 Brake fluid is typically clear or has a yellowish tint.
-If it looks muddy or murky, then yes, it’s definitely past time for replacement.
+If it looks muddy or murky, then yes, it’s definitely past time for a replacement.
 But just because brake fluid is clear or yellowish doesn’t mean it’s still “good.”
 At the same time, a darkish colored fluid isn’t necessarily “bad.”
 Really, there’s no way to tell by looking whether or not your brake fluid has absorbed too much water for safety.

 What’s to be done?
 Always change your brake fluid at least as often as your manufacturer’s service schedule directs.
 If you take your vehicle in for service, most good brake shops—and a lot of good general shops—have ways to test brake fluid.

-So before this article comes to a grinding halt, let’s review how you can keep your RV stopping safely: Check your brake fluid levels regularly.
+So before this article comes to a grinding halt, let’s review how you can keep your RV brakes stopping safely.
+Check your brake fluid levels regularly.
 Change the fluid at least as often as your rig’s manufacturer recommends.
-Don’t use DOT 5 fluid in an antilock brake system, and don’t mix it with other types of fluid in a non-ABS system.
+Don’t use DOT-5 fluid in an antilock brake system, and don’t mix it with other types of fluid in a non-ABS system.